C

 Cost Of Living Quick Facts

-• The cost of living in Bremerton is 7% higher than the Washington average
+• The cost of living in Bremerton is equal to the Washington average

 • Bremerton housing is 41% higher than the national average